 This discussion and analysis are intended to serve as an introduction to INK's basic financial statements.
-INK engages in business-type activities and is reported as a component unit of the State of Kansas.
+INK engages in business-type activities and is reported as a component unit of the State of Kansas in the state's Comprehensive Annual Financial Report.
 As such, INK prepares these basic financial statements, notes to the financial statements and required supplementary information which includes this management's discussion and analysis.

 The Balance Sheets provide information on the nature and amount of INK's economic resources.
 The Statements of Revenues, Expenses, and Changes in Net Position present information showing how INK's net position changed during the most recent fiscal year.
-The Statements of Cash Flows reconcile the change in cash with the activities of INK for the twelve months ended December 31, 2018.
+The Statements of Cash Flows reconcile the change in cash with the activities of INK for the twelve months ended December 31, 2019.